openconfig/gnoi/software_bundle/README.md

-### Extension management
+### Software bundle management

-#### What is an extension?
+#### What is a software bundle?
-An extension is a single file (e.g. RPM, squashfs, zip) which can be installed on the system to extends the functionality of the system in some way.
+A software bundle is a single file (e.g. RPM, squashfs, zip) which can be installed on the system to extends the functionality of the system in some way.
-An extension may be installed to:
+A software bundle may be installed to:
 - fix some bug/CVE on the system, by updating the programs affected by that bug/CVE
 - add a new feature to the system
 - add/update some software utility (e.g. perl, ncurses)
 - update some dependency (e.g. updating some python site-package)

-### Extension installation workflow
+### Software bundle installation workflow

-#### 1. Extension Transfer
+#### 1. Software bundle Transfer
-Optionally transfer the extension file to the system, or select an extension which had been previously transferred but which was not installed.
+Optionally transfer the software bundle file to the system, or select a software bundle which had been previously transferred but which was not installed.

-#### 2. Extension Installation
+#### 2. Software bundle Installation
-Install the extension.
+Install the software bundle.
 Optionally:
 - set the signature verification option.
-  This signature verification guarantees that the extension is unaltered after being signed, and that it originates from some trusted source.
+  This signature verification guarantees that the software bundle is unaltered after being signed, and that it originates from some trusted source.
   Either:
-  - ignore signature verification for this extension
+  - ignore signature verification for this software bundle
-  - accept extension signatures which are cryptographically signed by the switch vendor
+  - accept software bundle signatures which are cryptographically signed by the switch vendor
-  - accept extension signatures which are signed by some trusted certificates (specified on-device).
+  - accept software bundle signatures which are signed by some trusted certificates (specified on-device).

-- mark the extension as an extension which should be applied on boot.
+- mark the software bundle as a software bundle which should be applied on boot.
-  When the system reboots, it should apply the extension from boot.
+  When the system reboots, it should apply the software bundle from boot.
 - ignore any dependency issues.
-  (e.g. a later extension may be installed which would provide the correct dependencies)
+  (e.g. a later software bundle may be installed which would provide the correct dependencies)

-Programs which are running will not be affected by the newly installed extension, and will need to be reloaded before any changes take effect.
+Programs which are running will not be affected by the newly installed software bundle, and will need to be reloaded before any changes take effect.
-E.g. if an extension contains a bug fix for OpenConfig, then this bug fix will not be applied until OpenConfig is reloaded
+E.g. if a software bundle contains a bug fix for OpenConfig, then this bug fix will not be applied until OpenConfig is reloaded

-(optionally) multiple extensions can be installed in sequence, to minimise the amount of times we have to reload affected programs
+(optionally) multiple software bundles can be installed in sequence, to minimise the amount of times we have to reload affected programs

 #### 3. Service reload

-Once any required extensions are installed, the system needs to reload any currently-running programs which would be affected by those extensions.
+Once any required software bundles are installed, the system needs to reload any currently-running programs which would be affected by those software bundles.
-When those programs reload, they will reload with the extensions applied.
+When those programs reload, they will reload with the software bundles applied.

 ### Comparison to existing SetPackage RPC